senseiji/blog1/index.md

 ---
-title: Introduction to Chat GPT
+title: Hands On Machine Learning
 ---

 1.1 What is ChatGPT and how does it work?